prog4biol/pfb2019/README.md

 [0, 1, 2, 3, 4]
 ```

-The function `range()` can be used in conjunction with a for loop to iterate over a list of incremental numbers
+The function `range()` can be used in conjunction with a for loop to iterate over a range of numbers.
+Range also starts at 0 and thinks about the gaps between the numbers.
 Code:
 ```python
 #!/usr/bin/env python3